Cosimo III de' Medici: Tuscan succession and later years

 The Grand Prince finally succumbed to syphilis on 30 October 1713.
 Cosimo deposited a succession bill in the Senate, Tuscany's nominal legislature, on 26 November.
-The bill promulgated that if Gian Gastone predeceased the Electress Palatine, she should ascend to all the states of the Grand Duchy.
-It was greeted with a standing ovation by the senators.
-Charles VI was furious.
-He retorted that the Grand Duchy was an Imperial fief, and that he alone had the prerogative to choose who would succeed.
+The bill promulgated that if Gian Gastone predeceased the Electress Palatine, she should ascend to all the states of the grand duchy.
+The senators responded to the proposal by giving a standing ovation.
+Charles VI, however, was furious.
+He retorted that the grand duchy was an Imperial fief and that he alone had the prerogative to choose who would succeed.
 Elisabeth Farnese, heiress to the Duchy of Parma and the second wife of Philip V of Spain, as a great-granddaughter of Margherita de' Medici, exercised a claim to Tuscany.

 In May 1716, the Emperor assured the Electress and the Grand Duke that there was no insurmountable obstacle preventing her accession, but that Austria and Tuscany must soon reach an agreement regarding which royal house which was to succeed the Medici.
 As an incentive to accelerate Cosimo's reply, the Emperor hinted that Tuscany would reap territorial advancements.
 In June 1717 Cosimo declared his wish that the House of Este should succeed.
 Charles VI's promises never materialised.
 In 1718 he repudiated Cosimo's decision, declaring a union between Tuscany and Modena (the Este lands) unacceptable.
-On 4 April 1718 England, France and the Dutch Republic (and later Austria) selected Don Carlos of Spain, the eldest child of Elisabeth Farnese and Philip V of Spain, as the Tuscan heir.
+On 4 April 1718 Great Britain, France and the Dutch Republic (and later Austria) selected Infante Charles of Spain, the eldest child of Elisabeth Farnese and Philip V of Spain, as the Tuscan heir.
 By 1722 the Electress was not even acknowledged as heiress, and Cosimo was reduced to a spectator at the conferences for Tuscany's future.

 Johann Wilhelm, Elector Palatine died in June 1717.
 Anna Maria Luisa returned home in October 1717, bringing with her vast treasures.
 Cosimo created his elder son's widow, Violante of Bavaria, Governess of Siena as to clearly define her precedence.
 That did not stop the two ladies from quarrelling, as was his intention.
-Cosimo discontinued hunting following an accident in January 1717.
-He accidentally shot, and killed, a man.
-He was so distraught, that he wished to be tried by the Knights of the Order of Saint Stephen.
-The state of the Grand Duchy reflected the decay of its ruler; in a 1718 military review, the army numbered less than 3000 men, some of whom were infirm, and aged 70.
-The navy composed of three galleys, and the crew 198.
+Cosimo discontinued hunting following an accident in January 1717 during which shot and killed a man.
+He was so distraught that he wished to be tried by the Knights of the Order of Saint Stephen.
+The state of the grand duchy reflected the decay of its ruler; in a 1718 military review, the army numbered fewer than 3,000 men, some of whom were infirm and aged about 70.
+The navy composed of three galleys and the crew 198.
 In September 1721, the Grand Duchess died; instead of willing her possessions to her children, as prescribed by the 1674 agreement; they went to the Princess of Epinoy.